UweGerdes/docker-expressjs-boilerplate/README.md

 ## Build the Docker image

-If you have a proxy cache for apt-get you should build my baseimage and nodejs before building the image.

 ```bash
 $ docker build -t uwegerdes/expressjs-boilerplate .
 ```

 You may want to add `--build-arg NODE_ENV="production"` for a production server.

+If you want a slightly different image base or have a proxy cache for apt-get you should build my baseimage and nodejs before building this image.

 ## Run the Docker container